Television and Digital Media (BA); Documentary Concentration -- School of Communication and Media

 - Apply Now

-No matter which direction you click the dial, it seems that non-fiction programming in the form of news journalism, real-life storytelling, and info-tainment, not to mention reality–television, seems to be dominating our 21st century air waves.
-Documentaries -- real-life stories-- about people, cultures, and discoveries connect us interculturally and in innumerable ways -- enhancing our appreciation of the world.
+What do Catfish, MTV's True Life, ESPN's 30 for 30, and Frontline have in common?
+They're all examples of the types of documentaries you will be exploring in this program.
+Non-fiction programming in the form of news journalism, real-life storytelling, and info-tainment, not to mention reality–television, seems to be dominating our 21st century air waves.
+Real-life stories — about people, cultures, and discoveries — connect us interculturally and enhance our appreciation of the world.

 The Bachelor of Arts (BA) in Television and Digital Media, Documentary concentration fosters a theoretical and practical understanding of the art of storytelling through narrative development and advanced production techniques, taught within the context of a broad-based, liberal-arts education.
-Whether your ultimate goal is in the realm of theatrical, experimental, film, video or trans-media production, this program is designed to equip you with the knowledge, understanding and skills necessary to become an effective producer of informative, factual works which meet current technological standards.
-Coursework is complemented by practicum experiences, elective courses and internship opportunities, all of which allow you to cultivate broad areas of expertise as you develop a personalized approach to non-fiction filmmaking and/or video production.
+Whether your ultimate goal is in the realm of theatrical, experimental, film, video or trans-media production, this program is designed to equip you with the knowledge, understanding and skills necessary to become an effective producer.
+Coursework is complemented by hands-on production, elective courses and internship opportunities, all of which allow you to cultivate broad areas of expertise as you develop a personalized approach to non-fiction filmmaking and/or video production.

 The Documentary concentration includes the study of investigative research and technological methods, as well as writing-skill development – all of which are critical to producing meaningful documentary works.
 Coursework progresses to the exploration of field-production techniques including lighting, audio, interviewing, location scouting and editing.
 Projects include smaller-scale studies as well as full-scale documentaries which may be suitable for student film-festival submission or dissemination through the Internet, social media sharing and/or viewing on mobile devices.
 You will be encouraged to develop multi-platform projects that complement electives chosen from the School’s Television, Filmmaking, Communication Studies, Electronic Journalism and Audio program curriculum areas.